Why has there been a global surge of new Covid variant NB.1.8.1?

 “The WHO assesses the additional risk to the global public as currently low, and existing Covid-19 vaccines are considered effective in preventing severe disease.”

-However, Nimbus does appear to be more transmissible than previous variants, with notable increases reported in India, Hong Kong, Singapore, and Thailand, notes Dr Asif.
+However, the “Nimbus” variant, as it has been dubbed, does appear to be more transmissible than previous strains, with notable increases reported in India, Hong Kong, Singapore and Thailand, notes Dr Asif.

 What are the symptoms?

-Common symptoms of the NB.1.8.1 variant include a severe sore throat. fatigue, mild cough, fever, muscle aches and congestion.
+Common symptoms of Nimbus include a severe sore throat, fatigue, mild cough, fever, muscle aches and congestion.

 It has also been reported that some patients have experienced gastrointestinal symptoms such as nausea and diarrhoea.